The 20 Best All-Inclusive Resorts for Families

 Royalton Bavaro Resort and Spa, Dominican Republic

-The Royalton Bavaro in Punta Cana is the ultimate all-inclusive family retreat nestled on the shores of one of the most-visited beaches in the world.
-Kids and adults can test their skills on the FlowRider wave-riding machine, float along a 1,200-foot lazy river, tee off on a miniature golf course, or choose from an array of non-motorized water sports.
-Families can bond over a Dominican cooking class or paddleboarding adventure.
+The Royalton Bavaro in Punta Cana is one of the ultimate all-inclusive resorts for families, and it’s nestled on the shores of one of the most-visited beaches in the world.
+Kids and adults can test their skills on the FlowRider wave-riding machine, float along a 1,200-foot lazy river, tee off on a miniature golf course or choose from an array of non-motorized water sports.
+Families can bond over a Dominican cooking class or paddle boarding adventure.
 And when the adults need a break, there’s a casino and a spa to indulge in.
-Accommodations include unique swim-out family suites, and there are a whopping eight restaurants to ensure everyone in the group can find something they like.
+Accommodations include unique swim-out family suites, and there are tons of restaurants to ensure everyone in the group can find something they like.

 Pros: